Working on a mobile application to help people make informed decisions considering their food requirements.

 – Public Speaking – Jeremy has had experience running trivias and has stage confidence

-- Hospitality Experience - Most of the team has worked in hospitality in one way or another
+– Hospitality Experience – All the team members have worked in hospitality industry

 Currently, we are at a preliminary testing phase and building mockups/prototypes to test user experiences.